n2ygk/puppet-pingfederate/README.md

   (integer) Default `7500`

 #### Cross-Origin Resource Sharing (CORS)
-CORS needs to be enabled as otherwise Javascript Oauth clients will throw an XHR error when attempting [XMLHttpRequest (XHR)](https://en.wikipedia.org/wiki/XMLHttpRequest).
+CORS needs to be enabled as otherwise Javascript OAuth clients will throw an XHR error when attempting [XMLHttpRequest (XHR)](https://en.wikipedia.org/wiki/XMLHttpRequest).
+Most of these settings should be left as defaulted.

 ##### `cors_allowedOrigins`
   (string)
   Allowed origins for CORS.
 Default `*`

+  You might want to constrain the allowed origins (if you can figure out what the right list should be).

 ##### `cors_allowedMethods`
   (string)
   Allowed HTTP methods for CORS.
 Default `GET,OPTIONS,POST`

+##### `cors_allowedHeaders`
+  (string)
+  Allowed HTTP headers for CORS.
+Default `X-Requested-With,Content-Type,Accept,Origin,Authorization`

 ##### `cors_filter_mapping`
   (string)
   Allowed URL filter mappings for CORS.
 Default `/*`